 9. Aum Shinrikyo and the question of religious terrorism

 10. The Yasukuni Shrine: The souls of the dead and the international politics of the living

-11. Japanese religions: Inside, Outside ' A reappraisal (short student presentations); Having begun the course by questioning our understanding of religion in Japan as a social and historical phenomenon, this session will give students the opportunity to propose and defend their revised presuppositions and approaches in the form of short presentations of precise theses.
+11. Inside, Outside: A Re-appraisal; Having begun the course by questioning our understanding of religion in Japan as a social and historical phenomenon, this session will give students the opportunity to propose and defend their revised presuppositions and approaches.

 Murakami, Shigeyoshi, Japanese Religion in the Modern Century.
 Tokyo: Tokyo U.P., 1980.